ABridoux/scout/README.md

 ```

 #### Playground
-You can find the same file *People* using the different available formats in the [Playground folder](Playground).
-Also an *Example commands* so that you can see how to use the same command to parse the files.
+You can find and try more examples with one file *People* with the different formats available formats in the [Playground folder](Playground).
+The folder contains an *Example commands* so that you can see how to use the same commands to parse the different formats.

 ### Swift